-Retainages Payable-Represents expenditures incurred by the Town related to construction contracts that have not been paid as of December 31, 2023.
+Retainages Payable-Represents expenditures incurred by the Town related to construction contracts that have not been paid as of December 31, 2024.

 Deferred Outflows/Inflows of Resources-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represent a consumption of net assets that applies to future periods and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-At December 31, 2023, the Town has two items that qualify for reporting in this category.
+At December 31, 2024, the Town has two items that qualify for reporting in this category.
 The first item is related to pensions reported in the government-wide financial statements.
-This represents the effect of the net change in the Town's proportion of the collective net pension position, and the difference during the measurement period between the Town's contributions and its proportionate share of the total contribution to the pension systems not included in the pension expense and any contributions to the pension systems made subsequent to the measurement date.
-The second item is related to other postemployment benefits ("OPEB") reported in the government-wide financial statements and represents the effects of the change in the Town's proportion of the collective OPEB liability and difference during the measurement period between certain employer's contributions and its proportionate share of the total of certain contributions from employers included in the collective OPEB liability.
+This represents the effect of the net change in the Town's proportion of the collective net pension position, and the difference during the measurement period between the Town's contributions and its proportionate share of the total contribution to the pension systems not included in the government-wide financial statements and represents the effects of the change in the Town's proportion of the collective OPEB liability and difference during the measurement period between certain employer's contributions and its proportions and its proportions and its proportion and the collective OPEB liability and difference during the measurement period between certain employer's contributions and its proportion at the collective OPEB liability.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represent an acquisition of net assets that applies to a future periods and so will not be recognized as an inflow of resources (revenue) until that time.
-At December 31, 2023, the Town has two items that qualify for reporting in this category.
-The first item is related to pensions reported in the government-wide financial statements.
+At December 31, 2024, the Town has two items that qualify for reporting in this category.
+The first item is related to pensions reported in the governmentwide financial statements.
 This represents the effect of the net change in the Town's proportion of the collective net pension position and the difference during the measurement periods between the Town's contributions, and its proportionate share of total contributions to the pension systems not included in pension expense.
 The second item, also reported in the government-wide statements, represents the effects of the change in the Town's OPEB liability.
 Differences between actual and expected experience, changes in demographic or economic assumptions, and differences between actual and expected investment experience are recognized as OPEB expense over time.